 Each Monday, the Athletic Assistant will complete an eligibility grade check on athletes.
 If an athlete receives a report that makes him/her ineligible, he/she can compete and participate in practice that week but will be ineligible for the following week's games if the 2.0 GPA requirement is not met.

 Exceptions are at the discretion of the superintendent.
-Any suspended student is ineligible for the function of the superintendent.
+Any suspended student is ineligible for the duration of the suspension and for the first game upon return from suspension.